Crazy Food Truck

-Crazy Food Truck (クレイジーフードトラック, Kureijīfūdotorakku) is a Japanese manga series written and illustrated by Rokurou Ogaki.
+Crazy Food Truck (クレイジーフードトラック, Kureijī Fūdo Torakku) is a Japanese manga series written and illustrated by Rokurou Ogaki.
 It was serialized on Shinchosha's Monthly Comic @Bunch manga website from July 2020 to December 2021 and published in three volumes.

 Publication

 Written and illustrated by Rokurou Ogaki, the series began serialization on Shinchosha's Monthly Comic @Bunch manga website on July 21, 2020.
 The series completed its serialization on December 21, 2021.
 The series' individual chapters were collected into three volumes.

 At New York Comic Con 2021, Viz Media announced that they licensed the series for English publication.